mih/Psignifit-3.x/doc-src/WELCOME.rst

     make doc

+If you want to try psignifit without installing it into your system, you might consider reading the section `Execute without Installation`_ below.

 If you want a special flavor of the python installation and are familiar with using python setup-scripts, you can also use special options for the installation, by executing the ``setup.py`` script explicitly.
 Note however, that in this case